DaisyOlsen/wcus2022/README.md

 9. Surface a Block Pattern from the Pattern directory via theme.json
 10. Create a Template Layout Block Pattern
 11. Create and Register singular.html (use template layout block pattern via site editor)
-12. Create a custom 404 page with a local image, and translatable text with a Hidden Block Pattern
+12. Create a custom 404 page with a local image, and translatable text with a Hidden Block Pattern __(You are here)__
-13. Create and register a custom template for posts and pages __(You are here)__
+13. Create and register a custom template for posts and pages
 14. Create a style variation and add a font
-15. Final - Export your theme! __(You are here)__
+15. Final - Export your theme!

 Not covered here but still important!